la2050/archive/_projects/2016/inglewood-speaks-young-podcasters-discover-la2050s-homegrown-heroes.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Core Innovate, Inc. will collaborate with Century Academy to develop and pilot citizen journalism curriculum that will result in middle school students producing a podcast about the work of LA2050 grantees.
+Students will research the issues that LA2050 grantees are addressing and will write about them using Mozi, Core Innovate’s writing software.
+Students will strengthen their communication skills as they research and produce podcast episodes that will tell the story of LA’s agents of change.
 project_impact: >-
   ["Proficiency in English and Language Arts and Math","Suspension and expulsion rates","Truancy rates in elementary and middle schools","Youth unemployment